Questions? Call or text anytime 📞 818-446-9627

 Why Asking for Help is Even More Crucial This Time

 With your first baby, you might have been able to "tough it out."
-With a toddler in the mix, accepting help is not a luxury; it is a necessity.
+With a toddler in the mix, accepting is not a luxury; it is a necessity.
 Mobilize your village.
 When people offer to help, give them a specific job: "Could you please take my toddler to the park for an hour?"

 How Your Partner Can Be Your MVP